paidegua/nfsen_on_centos7/README.md

 ## Install and configure nfsen

-Untar nfsen in the "/opt/" directory.
+Untar nfsen into the "/opt/" directory.

 ```
 cd ..